-6 GCSEs (Grades 9-5) including Grade 6 in English Language and Mathematics and Grade 6 in Business
+6 GCSEs (Grades 9-5) including Grade 6 in English Language and Mathematics and Grade 6 in Business if studied previously

 Chemistry

 The Science courses offered at Thomas Telford School are designed to provide academic and vocational experiences.
 They will prepare students for their choice of career in both the world of work and higher education.